|Guidelines for Interlibrary Loans||CNAMB Historical Note/ Scope and Content|

 The Catholic Negro-American Mission Board, Series 1-3 Correspondence Charters, and By Laws:

-Reverend John E. Burke: Includes the charter from the administration of Father Burke, the first director.
+1907-1925 -- Reverend John E. Burke: Includes the charter received during the administration of Father Burke, the first director, 1907-1925.

-1926-1962 -- Reverend Edward C. Kramer: Includes charters, certificates, and related correspondence from the administration of Father Kramer, the second director.
+1926-1962 -- Reverend Edward C. Kramer: Includes the amendments, resolutions, and related correspondence from the administrations of Father Kramer, the second director, 1925-1962.

-Series 3-1 Restrictions: Records created before 1985 are restricted for 25 years after their date of creation.
+Series 1-3 Restrictions: Records created before 1985 are restricted for 25 years after their date of creation.
 For more information, please consult the archives staff.

-The Catholic Negro-American Mission Board, Series 18, Publications: This series includes the periodicals, Our Colored Mission and Educating in Faith, and general publications, such as appeal letters, calendars, list of very needy Black schools, survey, grant forms, produced by CNAMB.
+The Catholic Negro-American Mission Board, Series 18, Publications: This series includes the periodicals, Our Colored Mission and Educating in Faith, and general publications, e.g. appeal letters, calendars, list of needy Black schools, survey, grant forms, produced by CNAMB.
 The New York Public Library produced the microfilm of both periodicals.

 Marqcat, the online catalog of the Marquette University Libraries, provides bibliographic records for the publication titles in this series, which are so noted with a call number in the descriptive inventory.